SymJAX/SymJAX/docs/user/developers.rst

 of Theano, Tensorflow (v1) and Lasagne.
-While we propose various deep learning oriented methods, SymJAX shall remain as general as possible in its core, methods should be grouped as much as possible into specialized submodules, and a complete documentation should be provided, preferably along a working example located in the Gallery.
+While we propose various deep learning oriented methods, SymJAX shall remain as general as possible in its core, methods should be grouped as much as possible into specialized submodules, and a complete documentation should be provided, preferably along with a working example located in the Gallery.